stevennowen/Tucil_13523103/README.md

   - Example : java --module-path "Your Absolute Path to javafx-sdk-lib" --add-modules javafx.controls,javafx.fxml,javafx.swing -cp bin GUI.MainApp

 ## How to Use Program
-- Press the Upload Button and Upload a .txt file.
+- Press the Upload Button and upload a .txt file.
 - Press the Solve Button to generate a solution.
 - Double click output.txt hyperlink to download the output file.
 - Total attempts and time are shown in the detail section.